Recoskie/JDasm/README.md

 ------------------------------------------------------------

-J-Disassembly can visually take binary software apart to allow you to create source code.
+JDisassembly can visually take binary software apart to allow you to create source code.

-J-Disassembly also visualizes binary data and file types.
+JDisassembly also visualizes binary data and file types.
 Showing you what every binary digit read is actually used for.

 This tool is also a hex editor and data forensics tool for binary files that is fun, visual, easy to use, and understand.